Danny’s DNA Discoveries – boletes of the PNW

 Everything else that isn't a Suillus or Leccinum.
 The stem may have a net-like reticulation at the apex, but won't have scabers nor glandular dots.
 The cap is usually dry and their is usually no veil (rarely, Aureoboletus and Pulveroboletus are found with vivid yellow pores, with either a viscid cap or a partial veil).

 The porcini and its relatives are now the only species left in Boletus.
 Everything else is being moved to a new genus.
-They are large, brownish, have white to pale yellow pores, a reticulated stem top, bulbous stem, mild taste, and do not appreciably turn blue.
+They are large, brownish, have white to pale yellow pores, a reticulated stem top, bulbous stem, mild taste, and do not usually appreciably turn blue (but occasionally they might).
 The odd one out is Boletus fibrillosus, with a slightly felty cap, streaky brown stem that is not bulbous, and whitish pores, most easily mistaken for 'Boletus' mirabilis, with a much more velvety cap.

 Boletus edulis EU - the king bolete or porcini with a baked bread coloured cap and stem is found worldwide.